alansav/credentials/README.md

 ## Usage

-In your project use nuget to add a reference to your project:
+In your project use nuget to add a reference to credentials:

 `Install-Package Credentials`